Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 ## Finalizing the Guest List
 Tallis will write down a lot of names the PC won't recognize, but he will ask if they want to invite anyone special.

+**Toolscrap.** Tallis will laugh but add him to the list.

+**Agatha, Glinda, and Mathilda.** Tallis will ask the Player if they're sure, but will eventually agree to add them to the list.

 ## Hiring Entertainment
 For music, there will be three options.
 Tallis will pay half of the rate.